androw72/spark-seeedstudio-epaper/README.md

 # spark-seeedstudio-epaper
-A seeed-studio epaper library port to spark-core
+A seeed-studio epaper library ported to spark-core